hanzhi713/image-collage-maker/README.md

 ```
 $ python make_img.py -h
 usage: make_img.py [-h] [--path PATH] [--recursive] [--num_process NUM_PROCESS] [--out OUT]
                    [--size SIZE [SIZE ...]] [--quiet] [--auto_rotate {-1,0,1}]
+                   [--resize_opt {center,stretch}] [--gpu] [--mem_limit MEM_LIMIT]
-                   [--resize_opt {center,stretch}] [--ratio RATIO RATIO]
+                   [--ratio RATIO RATIO] [--sort {none,bgr_sum,av_hue,av_sat,av_lum,rand}]
-                   [--sort {none,bgr_sum,av_hue,av_sat,av_lum,rand}] [--rev_row] [--rev_sort]
+                   [--rev_row] [--rev_sort] [--dest_img DEST_IMG]
-                   [--dest_img DEST_IMG] [--colorspace {hsv,hsl,bgr,lab,luv}]
+                   [--colorspace {hsv,hsl,bgr,lab,luv}]
                    [--metric {euclidean,cityblock,chebyshev,cosine}] [--unfair]
                    [--max_width MAX_WIDTH] [--freq_mul FREQ_MUL] [--deterministic] [--dup DUP]
                    [--salient] [--lower_thresh LOWER_THRESH]
-                   [--background BACKGROUND BACKGROUND BACKGROUND]
+                   [--background BACKGROUND BACKGROUND BACKGROUND] [--blending {alpha,brightness}]
-                   [--blending {alpha,brightness}] [--blending_level BLENDING_LEVEL] [--exp]
+                   [--blending_level BLENDING_LEVEL] [--video] [--skip_frame SKIP_FRAME] [--exp]

 optional arguments:
   -h, --help            show this help message and exit
   --path PATH           Path to the tiles (default: C:\Users\kaiying\Desktop\Code\image-collage-
                         maker\img)
   --recursive           Whether to read the sub-folders for the specified path (default: False)
   --num_process NUM_PROCESS
-                        Number of processes to use when loading tile (default: 8)
+                        Number of processes to use for parallelizable operations (default: 8)
   --out OUT             The filename of the output collage/photomosaic (default: result.png)
   --size SIZE [SIZE ...]
                         Width and height of each tile in pixels in the resulting
                         collage/photomosaic.
-If two numbers are specified, they are treated as
+If two numbers are specified, they are treated as width
-                        width and height.
-If one number is specified, the number is treated as
+                        and height.
+If one number is specified, the number is treated as the
-                        the widthand the height is inferred from the aspect ratios of the images
+                        widthand the height is inferred from the aspect ratios of the images
                         provided. (default: (50,))
   --quiet               Print progress message to console (default: False)
   --auto_rotate {-1,0,1}
                         Options to auto rotate tiles to best match the specified tile size.
 0: do
                         not auto rotate.
 1: attempt to rotate counterclockwise by 90 degrees. -1:
                         attempt to rotate clockwise by 90 degrees (default: 0)
   --resize_opt {center,stretch}
                         How to resize each tile so they become square images.
-Center: crop a
+Center: crop a square
-                        square in the center.
+                        in the center.
 Stretch: stretch the tile (default: center)
+  --gpu                 Use GPU acceleration.
+Requires cupy to be installed and a capable GPU.
+Note
+                        that USUALLY this is useful when you: 1. only have few cpu cores, and 2.
+                        have a lot of tiles (typically > 10000) 3. and are using the unfair mode.
+                        Also note: enabling GPU acceleration will disable multiprocessing on CPU for
+                        videos (default: False)
+  --mem_limit MEM_LIMIT
+                        The APPROXIMATE memory limit in MB when computing a photomosaic.
+Applicable
+                        to both CPU and GPU computing.
+If you run into memory issues when using GPU,
+                        try reduce this memory limit (default: 4096)
   --ratio RATIO RATIO   Aspect ratio of the output image (default: (16, 9))
   --sort {none,bgr_sum,av_hue,av_sat,av_lum,rand}
                         Sort method to use (default: bgr_sum)
   --rev_row             Whether to use the S-shaped alignment. (default: False)
   --rev_sort            Sort in the reverse direction. (default: False)
-  --dest_img DEST_IMG   The path to the destination image that you want to build a photomosaic
+  --dest_img DEST_IMG   The path to the destination image that you want to build a photomosaic for
-                        for (default: )
+                        (default: )
   --colorspace {hsv,hsl,bgr,lab,luv}
                         The colorspace used to calculate the metric (default: lab)
   --metric {euclidean,cityblock,chebyshev,cosine}
-                        Distance metric used when evaluating the distance between two color
+                        Distance metric used when evaluating the distance between two color vectors
-                        vectors (default: euclidean)
+                        (default: euclidean)
-  --unfair              Whether to allow each tile to be used different amount of times (unfair
+  --unfair              Whether to allow each tile to be used different amount of times (unfair tile
-                        tile usage). (default: False)
+                        usage). (default: False)
   --max_width MAX_WIDTH
                         Maximum width of the collage.
-This option is only valid if unfair option
+This option is only valid if unfair option is
-                        is enabled (default: 80)
+                        enabled (default: 80)
   --freq_mul FREQ_MUL   Frequency multiplier to balance tile fairless and mosaic quality.
+Minimum:
-                        Minimum: 0.
-More weight will be put on tile fairness when this number
+                        0. More weight will be put on tile fairness when this number increases.
-                        increases. (default: 0.0)
+                        (default: 0.0)
   --deterministic       Do not randomize the tiles.
 This option is only valid if unfair option is
                         enabled (default: False)
   --dup DUP             Duplicate the set of tiles by how many times (default: 1)
   --salient             Make photomosaic for salient objects only (default: False)
   --lower_thresh LOWER_THRESH
-                        The threshold for saliency detection, between 0.0 (no object area =
+                        The threshold for saliency detection, between 0.0 (no object area = blank)
-                        blank) and 1.0 (maximum object area = original image) (default: 0.5)
+                        and 1.0 (maximum object area = original image) (default: 0.5)
   --background BACKGROUND BACKGROUND BACKGROUND
                         Background color in RGB for non salient part of the image (default: (255,
                         255, 255))
   --blending {alpha,brightness}
                         The types of blending used. alpha: alpha (transparency) blending.
-                        Brightness: blending of brightness (lightness) channel in the HSL
+                        Brightness: blending of brightness (lightness) channel in the HSL colorspace
-                        colorspace (default: alpha)
+                        (default: alpha)
   --blending_level BLENDING_LEVEL
                         Level of blending, between 0.0 (no blending) and 1.0 (maximum blending).
                         Default is no blending (default: 0.0)
+  --video               Make a photomosaic video from dest_img which is assumed to be a video
+                        (default: False)
+  --skip_frame SKIP_FRAME
+                        Make a photomosaic every this number of frames (default: 1)
   --exp                 Do experiments (for testing only) (default: False)
 ```